HumanGamer/pokemon-nds-sprites/README.md

 This is a collection of scripts originally created by magical, and edited by Ayukito.
 New scripts have also been added by Ayukito

+See [wiki](https://github.com/Ayukito/pokemon-nds-sprites/wiki) page for more information, more documentation on usage later

-These are tested on Ubuntu 20.0.4 and Macos 11.4
+These are tested on Ubuntu 20.0.4 and occasionally Macos 11.4

 Uses:
 [Apicula](https://github.com/scurest/apicula) for .BTX0->.Png conversion